South East London Transforming Care Partnership

-How to join the South East London Transforming Care Forum
+How to join the South East London Learning Disability and Autism Forum

 If you have experience of this type of service, either directly or as a family member, and are living in Lewisham, Bromley, Bexley, Southwark, Lambeth or Greenwich then you are eligible to join the Forum.
 If you would like to help shape and improve services for the future and influence real change then we would like to hear from you.